 At Christ the King we believe that studying geography stimulates an interest in the world around us.
 Through studying geography, we want our children to learn to question, to investigate and to think critically about the issues affecting our planet and people’s lives currently and in the future.
 Geography tells us where places are, explains how places and landscapes developed, how people interact with their environment and how we are all connected by our economies, societies and environments.

-Children investigate places at all levels – from the personal through local area explorations in KS1- to the global, through studying population, migration, and energy and sustainability in KS2.
+Children investigate places at all levels – from exploring the natural world around them in EYFS to the personal through local area explorations in KS1- to the global, through studying population, migration, and energy and sustainability in KS2.
 We also look at physical phenomena, such as mountains, volcanoes, earthquakes, biomes, rivers and weather.
 Our children learn both in the classroom and outside, by undertaking field work and by using maps (including digital ones) to gather information.

 We aim to make our children ‘global citizens’ who understand their responsibilities to other people, the world around them and the sustainability of Planet Earth.